lkwinta/DarwinWorld/README.md

 .\gradlew run
 ```

-All commands should be run in main repositories directory.
+All commands should be run in main repositories' directory.

 # Troubleshooting
 Project requires Java in version 17.
 You can use `java --version` in terminal to verify if you have Java JDK at version 17 installed. <br>